robbarry/clog/README.md

 - `--filter <NAME>`: Only show entries whose session name matches NAME
 - `--today`: Restrict to entries from the current day (local time)
 - `--session`: Restrict to entries from the active session (auto‑detected via parent PID)
-- `--verbose`: Show expanded details (timestamps, directory, repo branch/commit)
+- `--verbose`: Show expanded details (timestamps, directory, repo branch/commit, ppid)
 - `--reset` (upcoming): Clear the database and exit
 - `--stream` (upcoming): Follow new entries as they are logged (real‑time monitoring)
 - `<message>` (positional): If provided, log this message